Resources

 Transcriptomic diversity of amygdalar subdivisions across humans and nonhuman primates

-A Comprehensive snRNA-seq Atlas of the Primate Amygdala.
+A Comprehensive snRNA-seq Atlas of the Primate Amygdala (Human, Baboon, Macaque).
 Welcome to the interactive single-nucleus RNA-sequencing (snRNA-seq) atlas of the primate amygdala.
 This open-access resource delineates the complex neuronal organization of major amygdala subdivisions across humans, macaques, and baboons, providing a foundational tool for understanding primate brain architecture and its role in psychiatric disorders.

 Key Features of the Atlas:

-• High-Resolution Cell Typing: Identifies five broad classes of excitatory neurons and diverse inhibitory populations (MGE, CGE, and LGE origins), highlighting substantial spatial variation across the amygdala.
+High-Resolution Cell Typing: Identifies five broad classes of excitatory neurons and diverse inhibitory populations (MGE, CGE, and LGE origins), highlighting substantial spatial variation across the amygdala.
+32 different glutamatergic and GABAergic neuron types were identified.

 To promote collaboration within the broader neuroscience community, all data, code, and cloud-based exploration tools are freely accessible below.